Ask a doctor about a prescription for RIVOTRIL 1 mg/ml CONCENTRATE AND SOLVENT FOR INJECTABLE SOLUTION

 Taking Rivotril with other medications

-Your doctor may prescribe Rivotril with other medications for epilepsy, in which case your doctor will adjust the dose of each medication to achieve the desired effect.
+Your doctor may prescribe Rivotril along with other medications for epilepsy, in which case your doctor will adjust the dose of each medication to achieve the desired effect.

 Taking Rivotril with alcohol